MLWhiz/mlwhiz/content/blog/2020-09-20-transformers.md

 * [The Illustrated Transformer](http://jalammar.github.io/illustrated-transformer/): This is one of the best posts on transformers.

 In this post, I covered how the Transformer architecture works.
-If you’re interested in more technical machine learning articles, you can check out my other articles in the related resources section below.
-And if you’d like machine learning articles delivered directly to your inbox, you can subscribe to the Lionbridge AI newsletter [here](https://lionbridge.ai/ai-newsletter-subscription/).
+If you want to learn more about NLP, I would like to call out an excellent course on [**Natural Language Processing](https://click.linksynergy.com/link?id=lVarvwc5BD0&offerid=467035.11503135394&type=2&murl=https%3A%2F%2Fwww.coursera.org%2Flearn%2Flanguage-processing)** from the Advanced Machine Learning Specialization.
+Do check it out.

+I am going to be writing more of such posts in the future too.
+Let me know what you think about them.
+Should I write on heavily technical topics or more beginner level articles?
+The comment section is your friend.
+Use it.
+Also, follow me up at [Medium](https://medium.com/@rahul_agarwal) or Subscribe to my [blog](https://mlwhiz.ck.page/a9b8bda70c).

+And, finally a small disclaimer — There might be some affiliate links in this post to relevant resources, as sharing knowledge is never a bad idea.

+This post was first published [here](https://lionbridge.ai/articles/what-are-transformer-models-in-machine-learning/)